 Counterpoint: In today’s digital age, it doesn’t have to be complicated or expensive.
 Using online solutions, you can complete a Will in about 20 minutes and for a fraction of the cost of seeing a lawyer.

 When we think of making a Will, images of lawyers’ offices and sky-high legal fees come to mind for many of us.
 But gone are the days when you needed to go to a lawyer and spend many hundreds of dollars drafting a Will.

-There are DIY Will-making kits and online will services, like Epilogue, which anyone can use to complete a basic Will in about 20 minutes from the comfort of their own home.
+There are DIY Will-making kits and online will services, like Epilogue, which anyone can use to complete a basic Will in about 20 minutes — in the comfort of their own home.
 So, there’s no excuse for someone not to check this important to-do off their list.

 Having said that, there are some, more complicated situations when you should visit a lawyer for legal advice:

-- You want to exclude a spouse or child from your Will.
+- When you want to exclude a spouse or child from your Will

-- You have a child with a disability who is receiving government benefits.
+- When you have a child with a disability who is receiving government benefits

-- You have lots of assets outside of Canada.
+- When you have lots of assets outside of Canada

-- You have complicated tax questions that need a lawyer’s advice.
+- When you have complicated tax questions that need a lawyer’s advice

 With simple online solutions available at our fingertips, it’s never been easier to complete this essential legal document (and you don’t even have to change out of your pyjamas!)